LiMinggang/madedit-mod/README.txt

 New: Copy file name without extention
 New: Syntax highlight support for YAML, YANG
 Fix: Minor bug on OpenFile again
-Update Hunspell to 1.6.1
+Fix: Can not copy the first item in Copy All results Update Hunspell to 1.6.1

 Mod v0.4.7